Overall IELTS score of 6.5 with no band less than 6.0 (or equivalent). More information is available at www.ielts.org.

 Current Deakin Students

 To access your official course details for the year you started your degree, please visit the handbook

-Deakin’s Bachelor of Science (Honours) provides you with exposure to a range of possible career paths and a deep understanding of your chosen discipline through research exploration in either life and environmental sciences, chemistry or mathematics.
-You will get the chance to undertake focused research in your area of interest and develop skills before launching into a successful career.
+Deakin’s Bachelor of Science (Honours) continues your studies in the exciting world of scientific discovery, while you forge your own unique path through research exploration in either life and environmental sciences, chemistry or mathematics.
+You will undertake focused research in your area of interest and develop skills before launching into a successful career.

-You will be exposed to research of national and international significance and acquire generic skills in research design and implementation, critical thinking and data analysis, digital literacy and scientific communication.
-You will also develop valuable skills for life-long learning; an essential professional attribute in this ever-evolving field.
+You’ll explore research of global significance and develop crucial skills in research design and implementation, critical thinking, data analysis, digital literacy and scientific communication.
+You will also develop valuable skills for lifelong learning – an essential professional attribute in this ever-evolving field.

-The coursework component of the honours program provides you with essential knowledge in areas that underpin research - experimental design, quantitative analysis and science professionalism.
-The research project component enables you to develop the research skills necessary to investigate an area of interest.
+The coursework component of the honours program provides you with essential knowledge in the areas that underpin research – experimental design, quantitative analysis and science professionalism.
+The research project component enables you to develop the research skills necessary to investigate your area of interest.

 Students are required to meet the University's academic progress and conduct requirements.
 Click here for more information.

 Students are required to complete all units within one of the following discipline areas: